-Depending on your website, you can receive hundred of spam comments any given day.
-Which in turn created several entries in your database.
+Depending on your website, you can receive hundreds of spam comments on any given day, which in turn created several entries in your database.
 Spam comments can cause you site speed to be slower.
 The more comments you have the more entries in your database.
 Keeping your database optimized is a great way to keep your site maintained.

 4. Examine Your Frontend:

 If you have a sidebar, is it overrun with widgets and fluff?
-You need to make sure that all the elements of your website and pages contribute to your goals.
+It would be best if you made sure that all the elements of your website and pages contribute to your goals.
 Drop what you can that will cause a distraction.

 And don't forget mobile devices.
 They have become a source of web browsing for many users.